gallorob/ra_project/README.md

 3.  all traces end in a <code>sink</code> state after the goal is satisfied, otherwise there could be duplicated states that differ only in whether the goal has been reached or not.
 Since the states in the DFA generated in this way had no loops over themselves, we introduced an object in the TempRL library that would control whether or not to apply a step on the DFA.

 For both experiments, the agent itself was trained via tabular Q-Learning.
+Exploration was ensured via an  $$\epsilon$$-greedy strategy with a variable $$\epsilon$$ value of $$0.5$$ for all experiments but passing through 2 and 3 checkpoints, where a higher $$\epsilon$$ value was used (0.8).
+Additionally, the DFA reward was set to 100 for all tasks except for passing through 2 and 3 checkpoints, where we set the DFA reward to 500 and 5000, respectively, as we noticed that a lower reward lead to worse performance (probably due to the nature of the learning algorithm itself).

 We provide the code for our solution at <https://github.com/gallorob/ra_project>.